ImranNZ/T9CodeJam/README.md

 # Improvements

-If I were to spend more time on this exercise, I would potentially refactor the keypad could also use a dictionary instead of a list.
+If I were to spend more time on this exercise, I would potentially refactor the keypad to use a dictionary instead of a list.